ietf-teep/teep-over-http/draft-ietf-teep-otrp-over-http.md

 #  Introduction

-Trusted Execution Environments (TEEs), including Intel SGX, ARM TrustZone, Secure Elements, and others, enforce that only authorized code can execute within the TEE, and any memory used by such code is protected against tampering or disclosure outside the TEE.
+Trusted Execution Environments (TEEs), including environments based on Intel SGX, ARM TrustZone, Secure Elements, and others, enforce that only authorized code can execute within the TEE, and any memory used by such code is protected against tampering or disclosure outside the TEE.
 The Open Trust Protocol (OTrP) is designed to provision authorized code and configuration into TEEs.

-To be secure against malware, an OTrP implementation (referred to as an OTrP "Agent" on the client side, and a "Trusted Application Manager (TAM)" on the server side) must themselves run inside a TEE.
+To be secure against malware, an OTrP implementation (referred to as a TEEP "Agent" on the client side, and a "Trusted Application Manager (TAM)" on the server side) must themselves run inside a TEE.
 However, the transport for OTrP, along with typical networking stacks, need not run inside a TEE.
 This split allows the set of highly trusted code to be kept as small as possible, including allowing code